 INSTRUCTIONS

-- In a small frying pan over medium low heat, toast finely chopped pecan pieces until lightly browned and fragrant smelling, stirring occasionally - about 2-5 minutes.
-Set aside to cool slightly.
+- In a small pan over medium low heat, toast finely chopped pecan pieces until lightly browned and fragrant smelling, stirring occasionally - about 3-5 minutes.
+Set aside to cool slightly.120 grams (1 cup) pecans

 - To the bowl of a stand mixer fitted with the paddle attachment, add the eggs and brown sugar.
-Beat until airy, light and creamy, 2-3 minutes.2 large eggs, 220 grams (1 cup) brown sugar, packed
+Beat until airy, light and creamy, 2-3 minutes.2 large eggs, 220 grams (1 cup) brown sugar

 - Add flours, cinnamon, cloves, and salt.
-Mix until flour is fully incorporated and no dry streaks remain.120 grams (1 cup) all purpose flour, 28 grams (¼ cup) whole wheat flour, 1 teaspoon cinnamon, ½ teaspoon cloves, 1 gram (¼ teaspoon) Kosher salt
+Mix until flour is fully incorporated and no dry streaks remain.120 grams (1 cup) all purpose flour, 28 grams (¼ cup) whole wheat flour, 1 teaspoon cinnamon, ½ teaspoon cloves, ¼ teaspoon kosher salt

-- Mix in the toasted chopped pecans and orange zest.120 grams (1 cup) chopped pecans, toasted, 8 - 9 grams orange zest (from 1 large orange)
+- Mix in the toasted chopped pecans and orange zest.120 grams (1 cup) pecans, orange zest

 - Pour the dough into the pan.
 It will be quite thick, and won't look like there's enough.
 It's OK!
 Carefully spread dough to the edges of the pan, making sure there are no areas of the pan left bare.